Eat.Drink.Pure

 What is teriyaki sauce?

-Teriyaki sauce has become popular as a savory sweet sauce to cook chicken, salmon and even vegetables in.
+Teriyaki sauce has become popular as a savory-sweet sauce for cooking chicken, salmon, and even vegetables.

-However, Teriyaki is actually a cooking technique that originates from Japan which means broiled or grilled.
-Teri means luster and yaki means broiled, grilled, or pan-fried.
-The authentic recipe includes sake and mirin both of which are rice wines.
+However, Teriyaki is actually a cooking technique that originates from Japan, meaning “broiled” or “grilled”.
+Teri implies luster, and yaki means broiled, grilled, or pan-fried.
+The authentic recipe includes sake and mirin, both rice wines.
 To keep things halal and paleo, we’re going to swap those two out with rice vinegar.
 The best part, you won’t even know the difference!
 PLUS it’s kid-approved!

 What you’ll need to make paleo teriyaki sauce

 Coconut aminos/tamari.
-Soy sauce contains gluten but if you aren’t gluten sensitive you can use it.
+Soy sauce contains gluten, but if you aren’t gluten sensitive, you can use it.
 For a paleo option, use coconut aminos, liquid aminos, or Tamari (soy-based).
-Coconut aminos are also slightly sweeter in taste so keep that in mind when substituting with soy sauce.
+Coconut aminos are also slightly sweeter, so keep that in mind when substituting for soy sauce.
 Adjust the salt accordingly.

 Rice vinegar/white vinegar.
 Rice vinegar is a less acidic, sweeter vinegar but I have used both varieties with similar results.